Curtesia Plunkett, Ph.D.

 Practice and Philosophy

 I personally know how difficult it can be to seek out support regarding your mental health, so I applaud you for taking this first step towards your healing.
-My theory on human development is that we are born a clean slate and we develop based on our family, environment, culture, and experiences.
+We are strongly influenced by our family, environment, culture, and experiences.
 I approach therapy and assessment from an integrative perspective, grounded within a psychodynamic & multicultural framework.
-What this simply means, is that I understand the importance that the past plays on our present, and how it can impact our future if we don’t heal from it.
-I naturally exude genuine compassion, authenticity, and empathy for my clients and the therapeutic relationship, which I believe to be the center of all transformative treatment.
+What this means, simply, is that I understand the importance that the past plays on our present, and how it can impact our future if we don’t heal from it.
+I naturally exude genuine compassion, authenticity, and empathy for my clients.
+I believe the therapeutic relationship is the center of all transformative treatment.
 I respect the diversity that exists among us all and I tailor therapy to fit each individual.
 One of my top priorities is ensuring that I provide culturally sensitive treatment within a safe environment.
-From the moment you walk into my office, I want to ensure you that you have entered a safe space.
-A space in which you can be free to be yourself, fully and unapologetically.
-I will work to empower and support you, while providing you a warm, welcoming, non-judgmental, and safe space in which to explore, process, learn, and heal.
+From the moment you walk into my office, I want to ensure you that you have entered a safe space–a space in which you can be free to be yourself, fully and unapologetically.
+I will work to empower and support you, while providing you a warm, welcoming, non-judgmental place to explore, process, learn, and heal.

 I look forward to meeting you where you are and walking alongside you through your healing journey!